getodk/xforms-spec/_sections/30-bindings.md

 title: Bindings
 ---

 A `<bind>` element wires together a primary instance node and the presentation of the corresponding question to the user.
 It is used to describe the datatype and various kinds of logic related to the data.
-A bind always refers to _a single leaf node in the primary instance_ and may or may not have a corresponding presentation node.
+A bind can refer to any node in the primary instance including repeated nodes_.
+It may or may not have a corresponding presentation node in the [body](#body).

 {% highlight xml %}
 <bind nodeset="/d/my_intro" type="string" readonly="true()"/>